abdulnajeeb3/Coursera_Capstone/README.md

 # Coursera_Capstone
-Capstone project Battle of the Neighborhoods from Coursera IBM course applied data science.
-Trying to use location providers data to assess and analyze which area to shift into which is closer to your new office.
+Capstone project Battle of the Neighborhoods included in the Coursera IBM course Applied Data Science.
+The objective of this project is to leverage location data provided by Foursquare to assess which area near your new office would be better to move in to.